Sadao Araki: Cabinet minister

 in the cabinet of Prime Minister Tsuyoshi Inukai.
 However, in 1932, the May 15 Incident caused Inukai to be assassinated by ultranationalist navy officers for resisting the Army's war demands.
-Araki supported the assassins and called them "irrepressible patriots."
-He also supported General Shiro Ishii and his biological warfare research project, Unit 731.
+Araki praised the assassins and called them "irrepressible patriots."
+He also supported General Shirō Ishii and his biological warfare research project, Unit 731.

 Prince Saionji, one of the emperor's closest and strongest advisors, attempted to stop the military takeover of the government.
-In a compromise, a naval officer, Admiral Makoto Saitō, became Prime Minister on 26 May.
+In a compromise, a naval officer, Admiral Makoto Saitō, became prime minister on 26 May.
 Araki remained as War Minister and made further demands on the new government.
 Later that month, Japan unveiled its new foreign policy, the Amau doctrine.
 The new policy became a blueprint for Japanese expansionism in Asia.

 In September 1932, Araki started to become more outspoken in promoting totalitarianism, militarism, and expansionism.
 In a September 23 news conference, Araki first mentioned the philosophy of Kodoha ("The Imperial Way"), which linked the Emperor, the people, land, and morality as one indivisible entity, and he emphasized State Shinto.
 Araki also strongly promoted Seishin Kyoiku (spiritual training) for the army.

 Araki became a member of the Supreme War Council but on 23 January 1934 resigned as War Minister because of ill health.
 He was ennobled with the title of baron (danshaku) in 1935 under the kazoku peerage system.
 In 1936, Kodoha-affiliated officers launched another rebellion in the February 26 Incident.
-The rebellion failed; the rebel leaders were this time executed, and Kodoha generals were purged from the Army, including Araki.
-He was forced to retire in March.
+The rebellion failed.
+However, unlike with previous rebellions, there were serious consequences.
+Nineteen of the rebel leaders were executed, and another 40 were imprisoned.
+Kodoha generals were purged from the Army, including Araki, who was forced to retire in March.

-Fumimaro Konoe became Prime Minister in 1937.
+Fumimaro Konoe became prime minister in 1937.
 In 1938, Konoe appointed Araki as Education Minister, to offset the influence of the Toseiha ("Control Faction").
 That placed him in an ideal position to promote militarism ideals through the national education system and in the general populace.
 Araki proposed the incorporation of the samurai code in the national education system.
 He promoted the use of the official academic text Kokutai no Hongi ("Japan's Fundamentals of National Policy"), and the "moral national bible" Shinmin no Michi ("The Path of Subjects"), an effective catechism on national, religious, cultural, social, and ideological topics.
-Araki continued to serve as Education Minister when Konoe was succeeded as Prime Minister by Hiranuma Kiichirō.
+Araki continued to serve as Education Minister when Konoe was succeeded as prime minister by Hiranuma Kiichirō.
 He then continued to serve as an advisor to the government as a State Councillor.